vishakhadhonde9/Linux-/Session-1.md

 completely worse to operate on them.
 Every software was designed for a specific purpose and was unable to operate on other computer.
 It were extremely costly and normal people neither can afford it nor can understand it.

-- **1969 (UNIX)**   -    Ken Thompson and Dennis Ritchie      -    developed at AT&T Bell labs.
-It is not free.
-- **1983 (GNU Project)**   -    Richard Stallman       -     free version of UNIX
-- **1991 (LINUX)**    -      Linus Torvalds       -      make first Linux kernel which is freely available to anyone.

-Linux is a kernel and not an operating system and GNU is a collection of free software, these two project collabs give us “Linux” or “GNU/Linux” operating system.

 # Types of Operating System-
 # 1) Desktop OS-
       Operates in Desktop Machines.